-LEC has always conveyed the message that it aims to be cost neutral to both system users and city residents, and to achieve an appropriate balance of environmental, social and economically sustainable benefits to the City.
+LEC aims to be cost neutral to both system users and city residents, and to achieve an appropriate balance of environmental, social, and economically sustainable benefits to the City.
 Since the start of its operations, LEC has tried to compare its rates with those of BC Hydro to ensure that the amount paid by its customers would not exceed the cost of using electric baseboard by more than 15%.
-Similarly, one could consider that if rates were significantly lower than the cost of using electric baseboards, LEC customers would be benefiting at the expense of the community.
+It also must be considered that if rates were significantly lower than the cost of using other technologies including electric baseboards, LEC customers would be benefiting at the expense of the community.
 The income generated by LEC should be used to provide the City with a return on investment and/or to further diversify LEC's heating sources to include alternative energy which will benefit the whole community.